roister/ux301-archlinux/README.md

 It would be good to be able to trigger this reset from the command line.

+### Display scrambling issue

+Sometimes when changing displays, waking from sleep or doing switch user, the graphics gets all scrambled.
+Sometimes this can be recovered from by sleeping and waking again, other time it couldn't be recovered.

 ### Internet doesn't work well

 This issue has persisted after changing wireless drivers as described above.
 It